umr-marbec/datarmor-documentation/README.md

 $MPI_LAUNCH program.exe >& out
 ```

-So here, the program uses 48 cores in total.
+In the above, 2 nodes, each containing 28 cores are requested, so 56 cores un total

 ---

+# Running a job: queues

+The full description of Datarmor queues is provided [here](https://domicile.ifremer.fr/intraric/Mon-IntraRIC/Calcul-et-donnees-scientifiques/Datarmor-Calcul-et-Donnees/Datarmor-calcul-et-programmes/,DanaInfo=w3z.ifremer.fr,SSL+Queues-d-execution-PBS-Configuration-detaillee).
+Most important ones are:
+- `sequentiel`: the default one (single core)
+- `omp`: shared-memory queue (several nodes with access to the same memory).
+- `mpi_N`: distributed memory queue (several nodes with independent memories), with `N` ranging from 1 (28 cores) to 18 (504 cores)
+- `big`: distributed memory with 1008 cores.
+- `ftp`: queue used to upload/download data to/from remote FTP servers
+- `gpuq`: GPU queue.

+---

 # Running a job: good practice

-A good practice is to copy everything you need (code + data) to `$SCRATCH`.
+A good practice is to copy everything you need (code + data) to `$SCRATCH` and run your calculation from here:

 ```
 #!/bin/csh